literalplus/commandblockerultimate/README.md

 ````

 Or you could just head over to my [Continous Integration Server](http://server.nowak-at.net/jenkins/job/public~cmdblkult/) and get your free executable TODAY!

+For fully tested versions, check out the [Spigot Resource entry](http://www.spigotmc.org/resources/command-blocker-ultimate.296/) for this plugin!

 (But there's more!
 If you download RIGHT NOW, you can get plenty of other open-source plugins and other stuff FOR FREE at https://github.com/xxyy !!!1)